valinux/blog/_posts/2017-02-08-howto_OpenBSD_Softraid.md

 After you customized your partition setup w q - write and quit. chose cd
 {% highlight bash %}
+This turtorial is not fished i will update later on i got to take a break and keep editing this page.
 {% endhighlight %}
 {% highlight bash %}
 {% endhighlight %}